Where Did The Can Can Dance Originate

 Comprehensive Overview: From the Streets to the Stage

 The dance soon gained popularity among both men and women.
 In these early forms, men were often the primary performers, showcasing their athleticism and agility through high kicks and acrobatic feats.
-Women, however, gradually became more prominent, adding their own flair and sensuality to the dance.
+Because of that, women, however, gradually became more prominent, adding their own flair and sensuality to the dance.
 The can-can provided women with a unique opportunity to express themselves and challenge social norms.
 The high kicks, suggestive gestures, and flamboyant costumes allowed them to subvert expectations and assert their independence in a society that often restricted their roles.

 Trends and Latest Developments: The Can-Can in the 21st Century